SolarLune/tetra3d/readme.md

 - [ ] **3D Sound** (adjusting panning of sound sources based on 3D location)
 - [ ] **Optimization**
+- [ ] -- Reusing vertex indices for adjacent triangles (I believe this is possible to implement; I didn't initially because I thought that would make adjacent triangles, each with their own UV values impossible; in truth, the modeler probably automatically splits these vertices out into unique ones as necessary)
 - [ ] -- Multithreading (particularly for vertex transformations)
 - [X] -- Armature animation improvements?
 - [ ] -- Replace vector.Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?